k21971/CrecelleHack/doc/variantfixes.md

   weapon, such as a quarterstaff, two-bladed sword, or dual axe.

 ## Floor Coating System
+- Room floors can be dirt or stone.
 - Floors can be coated with various substances, such as potions, grass, blood, and more.
 - All of these coatings can be interacted with in various ways, to